ocharles/weeder/README.md

 add all exported functions as roots automatically but in many cases `main` from a test suite could be a good workaround for that

-`type-class-roots` configures whether or not Weeder should consider anything in a type class instance as a root.
-Weeder is currently unable to add dependency edges into type class instances, and without this flag may produce false positives.
-It's recommended to initially set this to `True`:
+`type-class-roots` configures whether or not Weeder should consider all instances of type classes as roots.
+Defaults to `false`.

 ``` toml
 roots = [ "^Main.main$" ]